 A Few Safety Measures to Consider

-When wiring your plugs, it is important to be careful so as to avoid accidents and incidences that may be fatal or that may lead to injuries.
+When wiring your plugs, avoiding accidents and incidences that may be fatal or lead to injuries is important.
 There is primarily the danger of being electrocuted if you handle the process without care.
 Again, you might end up burning your house should you create a short circuit with your wiring.

-Below are a few precautions and safety measures that you should consider during the wiring process:
+Below are a few precautions and safety measures that you should consider during the hiring process:

 Switch off the power

-A rule of thumb is that any time you are working to repair any electrical gadget, always ensure that you have switched off the power.
-Most people assume that they have a good grip of physics and thus can work on such gadgets when power is still on.
+A rule of thumb is that whenever you work to repair any electrical gadget, always ensure you have switched off the power.
+Most people assume they have a good grip on physics and thus can work on such gadgets when power is still on.

-After all, as long as you do not bring in to contact the positive and negative cables, nothing can happen.
+After all, nothing can happen as long as you do not come into contact with the positive and negative cables.
 Well, this is such a poor attitude and perception.
 Prevention is always better than cure.

 Use the right tools